chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 - registration of the filter is NOT REQUIRED
 - use `TypeFilter` attribute with type of desired filter that needs service injection
 - this doesn't use the DI container directly, rather it internally uses frameworks's `ObjectFactory` to inject the instance.
 More details [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters)
-- with TypeFilter, additional constructor arguments can also be passed along with injection, like `Arguments = new object[] { 1, "yo" }`
+- with TypeFilter, additional constructor arguments can also be passed along with injection (e.g. Arguments = new object[] { 1, "yo" } )

 ```cs
 [TypeFilter(typeof(MyHeaderFilterAttribute))]